eclipse-vertx/vert.x/mods_manual.md

 If the module is a worker then setting this to `true` makes the worker multi-threaded, i.e. the code in the module can be executed concurrently by different worker threads.
 This can be useful when writing modules that wrap things like JDBC connection pools.
 Use this with caution - this a power user feature not intended to be used in normal Vert.x development.

+<a id="includes"> </a>
 ### includes

 A module can include zero or more other modules.
-Including a module means the included modules classloader is added as the parent of the including module class loader.
+Including a module means the included modules classloaders are added as parents of the including module class loader.
 This means classes and resources from other modules can be accessed as if they were available in the including module.
 In some ways it's similar to importing packages in Java.

-The includes is a comma separated string of modules to include.
+The `includes` is a comma separated string of modules to include.

     "includes": "io.vertx~some-module~1.1,org.aardvarks~foo-mod~3.21-beta1"